 There are a number of factors, illness included, which can affect the quality of sperm even before treatment starts.
 Provided there are at least a few sperm present, each sample will be frozen and stored.
-However, if during your first visit there should be no sperm present, storage would not be possible.
-This will be discussed with you by a nurse or doctor.
+Should there be no sperm present, your clinician will be notified and they will make contact with you to discuss your results.